 Prior to any remediation, NCOPL will undertake a review of environmental impacts that may result from the remediation at the specific location and consider whether remediation will create an increased impact (e.g. clearing native vegetation to enable machinery access or major drainage works that will cause a greater impact from excavation).
 If the assessment concludes that there may be the potential to increase impacts on biodiversity, alternative methods of remediating the crack are warranted (e.g. without machinery).

-After surface cracks have been remediated, NCOPL will conduct an inspection within three months to identify if further remediation is required in accordance with the Subsidence Monitoring Program (Appendix K to EP 203-206).
+After surface cracks have been remediated, NCOPL will conduct an inspection within three months to identify if further remediation is required.

 5.2 Sub-surface cracking